Updated: December 2, 2020

 ISL has implemented an Advising 101 session in the International Student Orientation program for the past couple of years based on direct feedback from academic advisors.
 This resource hopefully better prepares international students for academic advising appointments.
-Due to the shift to online orientation, we are pleased to offer this resource through a recorded video presentation which can be accessed via the YouTube link below OR through an embedded Kaltura video on our ISL website (also linked below).
+We are pleased to offer this resource through a recorded video presentation which can be accessed via the YouTube link below OR through an embedded Kaltura video on our ISL website (also linked below).
 Both options are provided as we know some students in China may not be able to access YouTube.

-All incoming international students received an email from ISL in June that provided instructions on how they could access the UHC portal to submit immunization and health records.
-At this time, as long as an international student has submitted some type of required immunization or health record, they will have their immunization flag temporarily removed until August 19.
+All incoming international students received an email from ISL in November that provided instructions on how they could access the UHC portal to submit immunization and health records.
+At this time, as long as an international student has submitted some type of required immunization or health record, they will have their immunization flag temporarily removed until January 12.
 Students should allow up to 72 hours after submitting records for this flag to be removed.
-If a student expresses concerns around being able to access forms or complete immunizations while in their home country, please have them email email@example.com and someone from our staff will assist them accordingly.
+Students facing issues with access forms or complete immunizations while in their home country should email email@example.com and someone from our staff will provide assistance.

 UGA Career Center: career.uga.edu